lohyinghao/LoanManagementSystem/README.md

 ![Lenders Union](loanManagementSystem.png)

-A web application built using Angular for a frictional loan company.
-Using this app, staff are able to submit customer loans application for interest rate calculations and approval.
+A web application built using Angular for a fictional loan company Utilizing this app, staff will be able to submit customer loans application for interest rate calculations and approval.

 [Demo](https://loanmanagementsystem.herokuapp.com)